Dre Campbell Farm

 The Benefits of Companion Planting

 The best part about this gardening technique is the numerous advantages it provides.
-The soil, natural predators, and plants in your garden will all benefit.
+The soil, beneficial insects, and plants in your garden will all benefit.

 • Improved soil quality and plant health.